Blue Snowman: Infinite Frontier

-Two days before Christmas, Harley Quinn tracked the Blue Snowman down for help in curing Poison Ivy's mysterious viral infection.
-The pair sought out a mystical staff with healing properties which led them to the superhero Hawkman.
-Hawkman agreed to help the Blue Snowman and Harley Quinn after discovering they planned to use the staff to heal someone.
-After Poison Ivy was healed, she and Harley invited the Blue Snowman to stay with them for Christmas, as Byrna had mentioned how they hated the holiday due to their loneliness.
+Two days before Christmas, Harley Quinn tracks Blue Snowman down for help in curing Poison Ivy's mysterious viral infection.
+The two ultimately cure Blue Snowman with a magical staff after getting permission from Hawkman and invite them to stay for Christmas.

 Powers and abilities

 Blue Snowman possesses no superhuman powers, but has a genius-level intellect.

-Equipment

-Blue Snowman relies upon a "telescopic snow ray" to create petrifying blizzards and a "defroster ray" for reverse effects.
-They use a variety of gadgets, including a hat that produces blue snow and a smoking pipe that projects icicles.
+They wield an exoskeletal armor and various ice-generating technology.

 Other versions

-DC Super Friends

-Blue Snowman appeared as a member of the Ice Pack with Mr. Freeze, Captain Cold, Minister Blizzard, Killer Frost, and Icicle in issue #16 of the Super Friends comic book series.
-Along with the Ice Pack, the group was able to freeze the Super Friends in a solid block of ice.
-Later, Blue Snowman argued with Killer Frost over the Selma Diamond, which resulted in the two encasing each other in ice and allowed Superman and Aquaman to take them into custody.

-The All-New Batman: The Brave and the Bold

-Blue Snowman appeared in the All-New Batman: The Brave and the Bold comic book series (which is based on the animated series of the same name).
-They were seen with the other Wonder Woman villains (consisting of Amoeba Man, Angle Man, Cheetah, Crimson Centipede, Fireworks Man, Giganta, Mouse Man, and Paper-Man) as they, along with an assortment of Batman's villains, crashed the wedding between Batman and Wonder Woman.
-They were swiftly defeated by the joint efforts of the Justice League and the Amazons of Themyscira.

 The Legend of Wonder Woman

 Blue Snowman was set to appear in the second volume to The Legend of Wonder Woman, a retelling of Wonder Woman's origins by Renae de Liz and Ray Dillon.
 However, DC cancelled the project under unknown circumstances.
 De Liz later posted preliminary artwork featuring Blue Snowman on Twitter.

 Sensational Wonder Woman

-In the digital-first anthology series Sensational Wonder Woman, Blue Snowman first appears in the story "Ice Blue", where they receive funding from Veronica Cale to enhance their blue snow technology.
-Blue Snowman later appears in "The Queen's Hive", where they, Giganta, Dr. Poison, and Silver Swan serve as Queen Bee's generals.
+In the digital-first anthology series Sensational Wonder Woman, Blue Snowman first appears in the story "Ice Blue", where she receives funding from Veronica Cale to enhance her blue snow technology.
+Blue Snowman later appears in "The Queen's Hive", where she, Giganta, Dr. Poison, and Silver Swan serve as Queen Bee's generals.
 The Blue Snowman later attacks a city but is stopped by Wonder Woman with the help of Will, one of her young fans.
-After the fight Wonder Woman suggests that Byrna might find better self satisfaction and respect if they used their talents to help others instead of bullying them.
+After the fight Wonder Woman suggests that Byrna might find better self satisfaction and respect if she used her talents to help others instead of bullying them.